USS Grapple (ARS-7): Korean War

 With the outbreak of the Korean War, Grapple re-commissioned 26 December 1951 at San Diego.
 After training exercises, she sailed to Pearl Harbor and from there to Japan, reaching Sasebo 8 May 1952.
 Five days later she sailed for Korea and joined British units of the United Nations Fleet off Daido Ko 17 May.
 Later she sailed to Ullong Do and was temporarily converted into a floating laboratory as Navy doctors frantically tried to stem a typhoid epidemic sweeping the peninsula.

 On 8 August Grapple began "flycatcher" duty off the Korean coast, patrolling at night to thwart enemy sampans laying mines in the shallows.
-While at anchor near Wonsan 12 August, Grapple came under heavy fire from shore batteries, and before she could clear the area was hit just below the water line.
+While at anchor near Wonsan on 12 August, Grapple came under heavy fire from shore batteries, and before she could clear the area was hit just below the water line.
 Her damage control party removed the unexploded projectile and patched up the 6" by 15" hole.

-Three days later, still on patrol.
-Grapple received more serious injuries—this time at the hands of a friend.
+Three days later, while still on patrol, Grapple suffered more severe injuries—this time inflicted by a friend.
 Because of a mistake in Identification signals, Chief (AM-315) opened fire on Grapple at a range of about 900 yards.
 Several shells fell short or exploded above the ship, but one 3" projectile hit just above the pilot house, killing 2 men, injuring 11 others, 3 critically, and doing extensive damage to pilot house and gun deck.
 After repairs at Sasebo, Grapple returned to Korea, making three more "flycatcher" patrols to protect U.S. ships operating off shore before returning to Pearl Harbor 9 December 1952.
 She then sailed for overhaul at Seattle, Washington.